Tan Ling Djie: Involvement in the PKI

 When the Madiun Affair broke out, Tan Ling Djie was arrested while attending the Railway Workers Union Conference (SBKA) in Yogyakarta.
 For three months, he had to languish in prison.
 Meanwhile his roaming friends like Amir and Musso had to end their lives at the hands of government soldiers.
 The sudden attack by the Dutch army against the capital city of Yogyakarta in the Second Dutch Military Aggression on 19 December 1948 allowed political prisoners imprisoned in Yogyakarta to escape, including Tan Ling Djie.
 They were also no longer being hunted by government soldiers who were busy dealing with the Dutch military.

 Following the disastrous Madiun Affair, Tan Ling Djie was named as one of the leaders of the illegal PKI along with Amir Sjariffudin, Maruto Darusman, Abdulmadjid, Setiadjit, and Wikana.
 They took over the leadership of the PKI from Alimin and Sardjono.
 He also became secretary general of the Preparatory Committee for the Fusion of 3 Parties, namely the PKI, the Indonesian Labor Party, and the Socialist Party.
+Tan Ling Djie was arrested and held without charge for a time as part of the August 1951 mass arrests.